 This course is an introduction to the history of the music of the African diaspora.
 It is designed to introduce students to tools for critical listening and concepts for study, applied to the rich and multifaceted musical cultures of black Americans.
 We will examine the contributions of musicians of African descent to western art music as interpreters and creators, as well as to the genres of ragtime, blues, jazz, gospel, soul, R&B, disco, hip-hop and rap.
 We will focus on the musical forms, content, and styles of these repertoires, and locate them in their historical, political, and cultural contexts.

-Please note: This is a writing-intensive course.
+Please note: All my music history courses are writing-intensive.
 My goal is that there will be no quizzes or exams given, and that your work will instead take the form of written assignments and projects.
 To this end, you will be asked to demonstrate your mastery of the subject matter through a variety of written assignments.
 You can expect to produce about twenty pages of finished prose by the end of the semester.

 However, I may deem it necessary to amend this policy and give quizzes/tests if it becomes apparent that quizzes and tests are the only way to keep you accountable for doing the reading and listening assignments.

 I will be working with you on the development of your writing skills so that you will be better able to analyze the material we study, to define and refine your thinking about it, to craft finished prose, and to grow as scholars through the process.
 For every written assignment given, I will ask you to turn in a draft, which I will go over carefully and hand back with my suggestions for revisions in the final draft.

 However, I expect you to take responsibility for your own improvement as writers.
 This includes seeking out tutoring at the Writing Center.